Contributors to Poetry Salzburg Review M

 CHRISTODOULOS MAKRIS was born in Nicosia in 1971.
 He was educated at Manchester University.He currently lives in north county Dublin and works in the public library service of Fingal County Council.
 His poems haveappeared in journals including The SHOp, Cúirt Annual, Southword, and Succour.
 He is the Dublinregional editor for Succour magazine.
 His chapbook Round the Clock was published by Wurm Press (2009).[PSR 14][PSR 17]

 DAVID MALCOLM is a professor of English at SWPS University of Social Sciences and Humanities in Warsaw.
 He previously taught for twenty-eight years at the University of Gdansk.
 He co-edited and co-translated Dreams of Fire: 100 Polish Poems, 1970-1989 (Poetry Salzburg, 2004).
 His translations from Polish and German have appeared in many countries.
 His first spy novel, The German Messenger was published by Crime Wave Press in 2016.
 He is co-organiser of the Between.Pomiedzy Festival of Literature and Theatre which has been held annually in Sopot, Poland, since 2010.
 In January 2021 Wiley Blackwell published A Companion to British and Irish Poetry, 1960-2015 that he edited together with Wolfgang Görtschacher.
-[PSR 3] [PSR 4] [PSR 6] [PSR 9] [PSR 10] [PSR 12] [PSR 14] [PSR 22] [PSR 24] [PSR 25] [PSR 28] [PSR 29] [PSR 30] [PSR 31] [PSR 32] [PSR 34] [PSR 35] [PSR 36] [PSR 38]
+He is co-editor of the Poetry Salzburg Translation Series (PSPS).
+[PSR 3] [PSR 4] [PSR 6] [PSR 9] [PSR 10] [PSR 12] [PSR 14] [PSR 22] [PSR 24] [PSR 25] [PSR 28] [PSR 29] [PSR 30] [PSR 31] [PSR 32] [PSR 34] [PSR 35] [PSR 36] [PSR 38] [PSR 41]

 CAROLINE MALDONADO’s poems have appeared in Agenda, The Interpreter’s House, Iota, Orbis, and Tears in the Fence.
 Recent publications include her pamphlet What They Say in Avenale (Indigo Dreams, 2014) and a co-translation (together with Allen Prowle) from Italian of poems by Rocco Scotellaro, Your Call Keeps Us Awake (Smokestack, 2013).
 She lives in London and Italy.
 [PSR 29]

-Born in West Hartlepool, County Durham, MARTIN MALONE lives in north-east Scotland.
-He has published three poetry collections: The Waiting Hillside (Templar, 2011), Cur (Shoestring, 2015), The Unreturning (Shoestring 2019) and a Selected Poems 2005 – 2020: Larksong Static (Hedgehog 2020).
+Born in West Hartlepool, County Durham, MARTIN MALONE now divides his time between County Donegal, Aberdeenshire and France.
+He has published five chapbooks and four full poetry collections: The Waiting Hillside (Templar, 2011), Cur (Shoestring, 2015), The Unreturning (Shoestring 2019), and Gardenstown (Broken Sleep Books, 2024).
+Mariscat Press will publish his chapbook, Sonnets for My Mother as Lear, in the Spring of 2025.
+He is the guitarist and songwriter for rock band Innocents Abroad, whose new album Late Spring will be released later this year.
 He is an editor at Poetry Salzburg Review and a Poetry Ambassador for the Scottish Poetry Library.
 He edited The Interpreter's House.
-[PSR 27] [PSR 39]
+[PSR 27] [PSR 39] [PSR 41] [PSR 42]

 JULES MANN has had work published in UK, USand Czech Republic poetry magazines.
 She is editor of Chi Chi Press andweb designer for writersartists.net.
 Her most recent pamphlet, Pluck,was published by Slow Dancer Press (London, 1999).
 [PSR 3]